seatsio/seatsio-vue/README.md

-# seatsio-vue, the official Seats.io Vue wrapper
+# seatsio-vue, the official Seats.io Vue SDK

 Vue wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
 Brought to you by the Seats.io team.